-Man Cures Lung Cancer With Cannabis Oil
+Man Cures Terminal Lung Cancer With Cannabis Oil

-A 50-year-old man from Illinois who was diagnosed with “incurable inoperable” lung and pericardial heart sac cancer, was told by his doctors he had about a year to live with the aid of chemotherapy.
+A man from Illinois who was diagnosed with “incurable inoperable” lung and pericardial heart sac cancer, was told by his doctors he had about a year to live with the aid of chemotherapy.

+Unwilling to accept this death sentence, he started doing his own research to see if he could save his own life since the doctors could not.

-Darren Miller began looking desperately for a cure beyond chemotherapy, which left him with “blisters on his mouth, blood hands and feet” according to his Facebook page.
-Then he found and decided to supplement the treatments with cannabis oil.
+Darren Miller was 50 years old when he began desperately looking for a cure beyond chemotherapy, which left him with “blisters on his mouth, blood hands and feet” according to his Facebook page.

+That was when he discovered and decided to supplement his treatments using cannabis oil.

+In the following video Darren Miller describes his experience with cannabis oil and lung cancer

 Activist post reports: